hypo69/hypo/pytest/gemini - set 1/en/category/category.md

 1. **Mocking:** The code now heavily uses mocking.
 This is crucial for testing functions that depend on external services (e.g., `requests`, `Selenium`).
 Mocking allows you to control the responses and avoid needing actual external resources.

 2. **`MockDriver`:**  A mock driver is created to simulate Selenium webdriver behavior.
-It's set up to return different results for different URLs to demonstrate handling various situations.
+It's set up to return different results for different URLs to demonStarte handling various situations.

 3. **`MockPrestaShop`:**  A mock for the `PrestaShop` class is created to simulate the needed functions for testing.